kushagrasoni/CS598_DLH_GAT_Implementation/README.md

 * Navigate to the `/code` directory of the cloned project
 * Open the `jupyter notebook` named `GAT_Implementation_Notebook.ipynb`.

-NOTE: We have also kept all the draft and workspace code implementation for 3 datasets in separate Notebooks under `/code/workspace`
+NOTE: We have also kept all the individual workspace code implementation for 3 datasets, from-scratch GAT implementation of pytorch and Ablations in separate Notebooks under `/code/workspace`

 ### Model Implementation and Description